 Speak up, I told myself, but I couldn’t.
 I closed my eyes and took deep, slow breaths, my chest heaving.
 I stared down at my hands where they rested in my lap, the calluses and chipped, uneven fingernails digging into my skin, leaving little red marks but no blood.
 Speak up!
-I repeated, but my limbs were deadweight, my body refusing to move.
+I repeated, but my limbs were dead weight, my body refusing to move.

-For longer than I can remember, I have spent every Friday night in a classroom from 7:00 to 9:00 PM, learning Chinese.
+For longer than I can remember, I have spent every Friday night in a classroom from 7 to 9 p.m. learning Chinese.
 Friday night has always meant homework and tests.
 One year, though, was very different.
 Our teacher that year was a little unusual.
 For one thing, we didn’t have a textbook.
 She never gave us homework, tests, or even difficult classwork.
 For another thing, she always arrived about five minutes late.

 We all mechanically nodded our heads.
-Most of us grew up hearing these kinds of lectures every other day at home, so this particular speech didn’t affect us much.
-However, after going on along this line for a while, the teacher changed tack.
-“Black kids, you know, they don’t get good education, they grow up in poverty,” she said.
-“Their parents don’t love them.
-They don’t care about their future.”
+Most of us grew up hearing these kinds of lectures at home, so this particular speech didn’t affect us much.
+However, the teacher continued, “Black kids, you know, they don’t get good education.
+They grow up in poverty.
+Their parents don’t care about their future.”

 I looked around at the other students.
 Nobody seemed to be reacting to what she’d said.
 Nobody was protesting.
 I stared at the little crescent marks on the side of my hand and wished they would hurt more.
 Speak up, I told myself, but my mouth seemed glued shut.